amihai/codeinthemiddle/README.md

 Instead of editing the video directly, we use AI to edit the Python code that is rendered into a video.

-The Code is the determinitistc contract between the AI Assistant and Final Artifact rendering (video/image/etc).
-The Code can be Python code or any executable Domain-Specific Language (DSL).
+The code is the deterministic contract between the AI assistant and the final artifact rendering process (video, image, etc.).

 **Code-In-The-Middle** = **Prompt Engineering** + **Tools**